thegoonies/thegoonies.github.io/_posts/2021-03-15-nahamconctf-2021-agent-tester-v2.md

 Alternative solutions seen on Discord:
 * CSRF bot to POST to `/debug` and get a reverse shell via SSTI (e.g. using [this code](https://discord.com/channels/598608711186907146/820748103657193472/820756728055726142) by `@BronyUraj`)
 * Simplify the XSS to just exfil the flag using {%raw%}`code={{environ("CHALLENGE_FLAG")}}`{%endraw%} because of this line `app.jinja_env.globals.update(environ=os.environ.get)` in `app/backend/backend.py` (thx to `@Gnarf` and `@congon4tor` for pointing it out).
 Otherwise just use `config.__class__.__init__.__globals__['os'].environ`
-* Use another challenge on the `challenge.nahamcon.com` domain to host a PHP script, and SSRF bot via union sqli to net the `auth2` admin cookie.
+* Use another challenge on the `challenge.nahamcon.com` domain to host a PHP script, and make the bot visit it to capture the admin cookie.
 This works because the puppeteer cookie is set with `domain: challenge.nahamcon.com` in `app/browser/browser.js` (credits to `@liath` for this sneaky [solution](https://discord.com/channels/598608711186907146/820748103657193472/820764258480422952))

 [@lanjelot](https://twitter.com/lanjelot)